Blocking and Managing Email Spam

 Advantage: All emails get through.

-Disadvantage: All spam gets through too.
+Disadvantage: All spam gets through, too.